nwmaker/svgtool/README.md

 ## notes

 * It is easy to display SVG and show its data.
 But it is hard to make this interactive.
+* To make the path editable, using one svg path parser is one way to go.
+* This [svgpath](https://github.com/aydos/svgpath) is very close to what I am looking for.

 ## reference

 * [A collection of pointers](https://css-tricks.com/tools-visualize-edit-svg-paths-kinda/)